Crime in Cuba

-At the same time, the authoritarian nature of the regime has allowed for the strict surveillance of its citizens, raising questions about civil liberties infringements in the government's attempts to reduce crime.
+At the same time, the authoritarian nature of the regime, being a one party communist state, has allowed for the strict surveillance of its citizens, raising questions about civil liberties infringements in the government's attempts to reduce crime.
 The government has also used the strong presence of law enforcement agencies, such as the National Revolutionary Police (PNR), to maintain social order and prevent crime.
 The government's control over law enforcement agencies, including their structure, operations, and information dissemination, has resulted in limited availability of official crime statistics and concerns about the reliability of state-reported information.
 These factors make it challenging to accurately assess the crime situation in Cuba.

+The crisis of Cuba's economy, especially after the end of subsidized oil from Venezuela in 2026, has led to anecdotal reports of a rise in what one observer (journalist Patrick Oppman) calls "relentless petty crime".

 History

 Cuba's history has been shaped by various political and social changes, including colonization, independence struggles, revolutions, and economic challenges.
 These factors have influenced the crime landscape in Cuba.

 19th century

 During the colonial period, Cuba was a Spanish colony and experienced high levels of crime, including piracy, smuggling, and illegal slave trading.